amasotti/AncientGreek_NLP/README.md

 Miscellaneous folder, my personal NLP Playground with Ancient Greek Texts.

+**DISCLAIMER** : Many of these files are Work in Progress and many corrections are surely needed.
+Feel free to explore, I would be thankful for suggestions!

 ## Structure

 + `Auxiliary` (mostly utils for loading and cleaning greek texts - preprocessing)